 “If the world hates you, you know that it has hated Me before it hated you.”— Jesus Christ, according to His apostle John

 Why should we be shocked if the world hates us?
-Jesus promised it!
-Every word from His lips is a promise!
+Jesus promised it.
+Every word from His lips is as sure as a promise.
 This is what we signed up for!
 Somewhere along the way, God revealed to you that this gospel was life-changing, and worth living and dying for, dying to self and giving our lives to those who hate His cause.
 It wasn’t in fine print.
 It’s everywhere, and it would take too much space to write them all.
 All you have to do is read the book.

 3: America is not the “Christian nation it once was” because it never was.
 The church is.